KrisP69/R2M/README.md

 The recording of telemetry is stopped and written to the chosen destination folder when either:

 - The `Stop` button is clicked or **R2M** is closed
-- The number of laps entered in the `Limit number of logged laps to` box have been logged
+- The number of laps entered in the `Limit number of logged laps to` box has been logged
 - The track session is exited or changed (i.e. from practice to qualify or qualify to race)
 - The track session is restarted
 - The pit lane is entered